Hollow Knight: Plot

-At the outset of the game, the Knight arrives in Dirtmouth, a quiet town that sits just above the remains of the kingdom of Hallownest and is home to Elderbug, the first NPC the knight meets.
-As the Knight ventures through the ruins, they learn that Hallownest was once a flourishing kingdom which fell after becoming overrun with "The Infection", a supernatural disease that drove the kingdom's citizens to madness and undeath.
+At the outset, the player-controlled insectoid warrior arrives in Dirtmouth, a quiet town that sits just above the remains of the kingdom of Hallownest.
+As the protagonist ventures through the ruins, they learn that Hallownest was once a flourishing kingdom of insects which fell after becoming overrun with "The Infection", a supernatural disease that can infect anyone by entering the subject's dreams and controlling their minds and wills.
+The Infection gives its subjects heightened strength but at the cost of their civility, causing madness and undeath.
 Hallownest's ruler, The Pale King, had previously attempted to lock away the Infection in the Temple of the Black Egg.
-Despite the temple's magical seals, the disease managed to escape and Hallownest fell into ruin.
-The Knight's mission is to find and kill three bugs called the Dreamers, who act as the living seals on the temple door.
-Once the seals have been removed, the Knight may confront the source of the Infection.
-This quest brings the Knight into conflict with Hornet, a warrior who tests their combat prowess in several battles.
+Despite the temple's magical seals, the disease managed to escape, and Hallownest fell into ruin.
+The protagonist's mission is to find and kill three bugs called the Dreamers, who act as the living seals on the temple door.
+Once the seals have been removed, the player may confront the source of the Infection.
+This protagonist frequently encounters Hornet, the Pale King's daughter, who tests the protagonist's combat prowess in several battles.

-Through dialogue with non-player characters and environmental imagery, the Knight learns the origins of the Infection.
+Through dialogue with non-player characters, environmental imagery, and writings scattered throughout Hallownest, the protagonist learns the origins of the Infection.
 In ancient times, a tribe of moths that lived in Hallownest worshipped the Radiance, a primordial being who could control the minds of other bugs.
 When the Pale King arrived at Hallownest from afar, he used his powers to give sapience and knowledge to the creatures of the realm.
-The moths soon joined the other bugs of Hallownest in worshipping the Pale King, draining the power of the Radiance as she was slowly forgotten.
+The moths also began to worship the king, purposely betraying the Radiance by wiping her from their collective memory.
 Beneath the notice of the Pale King, some worship of the Radiance continued, allowing her to remain alive inside the Dream Realm.

 Hallownest prospered until the Radiance began appearing in the dreams of its people, poisoning their minds with the Infection.
-In an attempt to contain the menace, the Pale King used an ancient power called Void to create the Vessels; creatures that could trap the Infection within their own bodies.
-The Pale King chose a Vessel known as the Hollow Knight to trap the Radiance, leaving the rest locked in a Void-covered pit called the Abyss.
-After the Hollow Knight was locked within the Temple of the Black Egg, the Radiance persisted within the Vessel, weakening the temple's seals and allowing the Infection to escape.
+In an attempt to contain the menace, the Pale King used an ancient living substance called Void to create the Vessels – creatures with no free will or ability to dream that were immune to the Infection.
+The Pale King chose a Vessel known as the Hollow Knight to trap the Radiance within itself, leaving the remaining failures locked in a pit called the Abyss.
+However, the Hollow Knight accidentally had an "idea instilled" during its upbringing, possibly related to its close bond with the King, causing it to be an imperfect Vessel and the Radiance to eventually break out.